open-feature/java-sdk-contrib/providers/flagd/README.md

 ```

 Provider will not detect file changes nor re-read the file after the initial read.
-This mode is useful for local development, test cases and for offline application.
+This mode is useful for local development, test cases, and offline applications.
 For a full-featured, production-ready file-based implementation, use the RPC evaluator in combination with the flagd standalone application, which can be configured to watch files for changes.

 ### Configuration options